LeonTang-LeonTang/my_first_react_app/README.md

 # Install Necessary Dependencies
-1. Install the dependencies:
+### `Install the dependencies`

 Run the following command to install all the required dependencies, including react-scripts:

-`npm install`
+	npm install

-2. Check if react-scripts is in your package.json:
+### `Check if react-scripts is in your package.json`

 Ensure that react-scripts is listed in the dependencies or devDependencies section of your package.json file.
 If it’s missing, you can install it manually by running:

-	`npm install react-scripts --save `
+	npm install react-scripts --save

-3. Try starting the app :
+### `Try starting the app`

 After the installation is complete, try running:

-	`npm start`
+	npm start

 # Getting Started with Create React App